Summer Care for Ducks

 1/2″ mesh wire siding on this duck coop allows breeze and airflow without letting predators have access to our ducks.

+Ventilation does NOT mean having wide open doors and windows, or using inadequate caging on your coop that allows predators to reach in or get inside.
+The walls and doors on our duck coop are made of 1/2″ hardware wire, allowing for plenty of air flow but not allowing room for a raccoon hand to reach in.
 Since our southern winters are mild, we don’t have to do any seasonal modifications to our coops.
 If you live in a colder, northern climate, you could either cover the sides of your coop with temporary panelling or other material during the winter to keep it from being too cold and drafty.

-Other frequently asked questions about duck maintenance in the summer
+Frequently asked questions about summer duck maintenance

 Here are answers to some other questions we get from duck parents pertaining to summer care: